 No. The property is completely non-smoking and non-vaping.
 Also, the bride is repulsed by the odor of cigarettes and cannabis so please do not bring those smells with you.

 Yes.
-There will be an open bar (with kosher wine available).
+There will be an open bar (with kosher wine included).
 Please drink responsibly.

 There will be cold brew coffee at cocktail hour and hot coffee after the meal.